 Additional comments for clarification (if needed) b.
-The College regularly reports to The College fulfills this requirement: Yes in a College's strategic plan); ii. regulatory outcomes (i.e., operational Please insert a link to Council meeting materials where the College reported to Council on its progress against stated strate and risks that may impact the College's ability to meet its objectives and the corresponding meeting minutes and indicate The most recent report is on page 122 of the December 2024 Council Meeting materials package.
-The College's achievement of at each Executive Committee and Council meeting as presented on pages 125-127 of the December Council meeting package lin integrated Risk Management Plan which reports on three areas of risk: Risks to Office/Staff; Risks to the College (reputation/se (from members). the page number. its Strategic Directions is reviewed nked above.
-The College has an indicators/targets with reference to the goals we If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
+The College regularly reports to Council on its performance and The College fulfills this requirement: Yes risk review against: i. stated strategic objectives Please insert a link to Council meeting materials where the College reported to Council on its progress against stated stra and risks that may impact the College's ability to meet its objectives and the corresponding meeting minutes and indicat The most recent report is on page 122 of the December 2024 Council Meeting materials package.
+The College's achievement of at each Executive Committee and Council meeting as presented on pages 125-127 of the December Council meeting package integrated Risk Management Plan which reports on three areas of risk: Risks to Office/Staff; Risks to the College (reputation/s (from members). of its Strategic Directions is reviewed linked above.
+The College has an reference to the goals we If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
 Choose an item. are expected to achieve under the RHPA); and iii. its risk management approach.
 Additional comments for clarification (if needed)

+14.2 Council directs action in response to College performance on its KPIs and risk reviews.

 a.
-Council uses performance and Yes risk review findings to identify where improvement activities are needed.
-I I I Discussion of the balance of the second state of the ngs to identify where the College needs to imp Benchmarked Evidence The latest risk management report in 2024, which contains this information, can be found beginning on page in materials .
-122 of the December 2024 Council Meeting If the response is "partially" or "no", describe the College's plan to fully implement this measure.
-Outline the step reviewing/revising existing policies or procedures, etc.) the College will be taking, expected timelines and any ba Measure: 14.3 The College regularly a.
-Performance results related to 0 1 Yes 14.3 The College regularly The College fulfills this requirement: Please insert a link to the College's dashboard or relevant section of the College's website. nd Council meetings.
-In addition, the Council uarter under review, be it related to the Colleg laints and dispositions, and Discipline Commit cions when amendments are noted which wou
+Council uses performance and risk review findings to identify where improvement activities are needed.

+Please insert a link to Council meeting materials where the Council used performance and risk review findings to identify where the College needs to implement improvement activities and indicate the page number.

+The latest risk management report in 2024, which contains this information, can be found beginning on page 122 of the December 2024 Council Meeting materials.

+If the response is "partially" or "no", describe the College's plan to fully implement this measure.
+Outline the steps (i.e., drafting policies, consulting stakeholders, or reviewing/revising existing policies or procedures, etc.) the College will be taking, expected timelines and any barriers to implementation.

-Additional comments for clarification (if needed)
+14.3 The College regularly reports publicly on its performance.

+a.
+Performance results related to a College's strategic objectives and regulatory outcomes are made public on the College's website.

+• Please insert a link to the College's dashboard or relevant section of the College's website.

+The College monitors performance related to its Strategic Directions routinely at both Executive Committee and Council meetings.
+In addition, the Council receives reports from the College statutory and non-statutory Committees describing the Committees' work for the quarter under review, be it related to the College's finances, individuals registered, quality assurance reviews and results, ICRC timelines and the nature of complaints and dispositions, and Discipline Committee Hearings.
+The Committees monitor the College's regulatory processes and bring forward policy recommendations when amendments are noted which would improve these regulatory activities.
+The Committee reports, as well as any proposed policies, are made public in the Council meeting materials posted on the website in advance of each meeting.

+CPBAO Annual Reports

+College Performance Measurement Framework Reports

+Council Meeting Materials, Agenda, and Minutes

+Fair Registration Practices Report

+If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?